-- 8. Inability to provide informed consent or lack of suitable consultee (if unable to provide personal consent, lack of suitable consultee) - 9.
-Evidence of a macrovascular or structural cause for ICH (e.g. AVM or tumour) - 10.
-Diagnosis of dementia (DSM IV criteria, or self-reported or documented in medical records) - 11.
-Low Functional status (MRS ≥4) before or after ICH or frailty likely to make participation in 1-year follow-up difficult for the participant - 12.
-Life expectancy <2 years - 13.
-Taking more than 2 BP-lowering medications (i.e. 3 or more) at the time of consent - 14.
-Consistently good BP control (below 130/80 mm Hg on measures taken as part of routine clinical care) prior to planned recruitment, judged not to require more intensive treatment - 15.
-Known flow-restricting intracranial/extracranial large arterial stenosis - 16.
-Known contraindication to MRI - 17.
-Known absence of mobile phone coverage from all network operators and home internet at the participant's home
+- 7. Inability to provide informed consent or lack of suitable consultee (if unable to provide personal consent, lack of suitable consultee) - 8.
+Evidence of a macrovascular or structural cause for ICH (e.g. AVM or tumour) - 9.
+Diagnosis of dementia (DSM IV criteria, or self-reported or documented in medical records) - 10.
+Low Functional status (MRS ≥4) before or after ICH or frailty likely to make participation in 1year follow-up difficult for the participant - 11.
+Life expectancy <2 years - 12.
+Taking more than 2 BP-lowering medications (i.e. 3 or more) at the time of consent - 13.
+Consistently good BP control (below 130/80 mm Hg on measures taken as part of routine clinical care) prior to planned recruitment, judged not to require more intensive treatment - 14.
+Known flow-restricting intracranial/extracranial large arterial stenosis - 15.
+Known absence of mobile phone coverage from all network operators and home internet at the participant's home - 16.
+Known sensitivity or contra-indication to BP treatments (e.g. symptomatic postural hypotension) is not an absolute exclusion criterion, but more information must be provided

-- 18. Known sensitivity or contra-indication to BP treatments (e.g. symptomatic postural hypotension) is not an absolute exclusion criterion, but more information must be provided - 19.
-Note that participation in other CTIMP or device trial is NOT an automatic exclusion criterion
+17. Note that participation in other CTIMP or device trial is NOT an automatic exclusion criterion